C. Darnell Jones II: Philadelphia court of common pleas

-After a number of judges were removed from the First Judicial District, Philadelphia Court of Common Pleas in 1987 for corruption, Governor Robert P. Casey, Sr. nominated replacement judges to Pennsylvania's senate, including Jones.
-When the senate did not accept five of Casey's nominations, including Jones, these five chose to run in elections for those judgeships, ultimately winning the elections in 1987.
-They are sometimes referred to as the "Casey Five."
+In 1987, after a number of judges were removed from Pennsylvania's First Judicial District in the Philadelphia Court of Common Pleas for corruption, Governor Robert P. Casey, Sr. nominated replacement judges to Pennsylvania's State Senate, including Jones.
+The senate did not accept three of Casey's nominations, including Jones, Legrome D. Davis, and John W. Herron.
+These three, along with Casey nominees Mark I. Bernstein, and Edward R. Summers, chose to run in elections for the Court of Common Pleas later that year, ultimately winning their elections in 1987.
+They are sometimes referred to as the "Casey Five".
+Casey had chosen Davis, Herron, and Jones without the input of any political party leaders; and though running as Democrats, the three were not endorsed by any political party in the election.
+Moreover, all five were actively opposed by some Democratic party leaders, such as state senator Vincent Fumo and Bob Brady; difficult obstacles to overcome in Philadelphia judicial elections.
+However, they did receive support from office holders Mayor Wilson Goode and District Attorney Ronald D. Castille, along with former District Attorney Ed Rendell who was running for mayor against Goode; in addition to Casey's endorsement and active support.

-He was a judge on the Court of Common Pleas from 1987 to 2008, serving as President judge from 2006 to 2008.
-While president judge, Pennsylvania's Supreme Court appointed Jones Chair of the Administrative Governing Board of the First Judicial District, which co-ordinates all the courts within that judicial district.
-During his time on the Court of Common Pleas, he was also a presiding and co-coordinating judge in the homicide division, a presiding judge in the major civil trial division, and was assigned to the Commerce Case Management Program as a specialized business court judge.
+Jones was a judge on the Court of Common Pleas from 1987 to 2008, serving as president judge from 2006 to 2008.
+In 2007, with the support of then Pennsylvania Governor Ed Rendell, among others, and the endorsement of major newspapers across Pennsylvania, Jones ran as a Democrat for a position on the Supreme Court of Pennsylvania; but was unsuccessful in the primary election.
+While president judge, Pennsylvania's Supreme Court appointed Jones to serve as chair of the Administrative Governing Board of the First Judicial District, which co-ordinates all of the courts within that judicial district.
+During his time on the Court of Common Pleas, Jones was also a presiding and co-coordinating judge in the homicide division; a presiding judge in the major civil trial division; and was assigned to the Commerce Case Management Program as a specialized business court judge.

-As a business court judge nationally, he was a Director of the American College of Business Court Judges.
+As president judge, Jones was instrumental in creating the Philadelphia Court of Common Pleas' Mortgage Foreclosure Diversion Program, during the national foreclosure crisis of 2008.
+The program was considered a success.
+As a business court judge nationally, he was a director of the American College of Business Court Judges.
 He also served as a Business Court Representative to the American Bar Association's Business Law Section.

-As President judge, Jones was instrumental in creating the Philadelphia Court of Common Pleas' Mortgage Foreclosure Diversion Program, during the national foreclosure crisis of 2008.
-The program was considered a success.